keygateio/keygate-jwt/README.md

 let public_key = key_pair.public_key();
 ```

-Keys can be exported as bytes for later reuse, and imported from bytes or, for RSA, from individual parameters, DER-encoded data or PEM-encoded data.
+Keys can be exported as bytes for later reuse and imported from bytes or, for RSA, from individual parameters, DER-encoded or PEM-encoded data.

 RSA key pair creation, using OpenSSL and PEM importation of the secret key: